Samir-GIIK/ArkZeroRP_SamJSON/README.md

 ## Getting Started

-These instructions will get you a copy of the assets needed to use samJSON in your own Mod Project.
+These instructions will get you a copy of the assets needed to use SamJSON in your own Mod Project.

 ### Prerequisites